High Quality Links purple

 That’s because these backlinks tell Google’s algorithm that many authoritative sources trust your website.

-Google will ignore a link if it thinks it isn’t earned or relevant, no matter how high the authority score.
+Again, Google will ignore a link if it thinks it isn’t earned or relevant, no matter how high the authority score.

-If you have earned a backlink from a website that is relevant but has low authority, it will still improve your ranking, but not as much as one from a relevant, high authority site would.
+Equally, low-authority links are not necessarily poor quality.
+If you have earned a backlink from a relevant website with low authority, it may still improve your ranking, but not as much as one from a relevant, high-authority site would.

 How to Get Quality Backlinks with Link Building

-1) Generate PR Backlinks Through Campaigns
+1) Generate PR backlinks through campaigns

 PR backlinks, sometimes known as PR outreach, are some of the most coveted links in SEO.
 These links are earned through your public relations efforts.